New constraints on modelling the random magnetic field of the MW: Results

-At first, we adapt the amplitudes of the two small-scale magnetic field components of the JF12 model.
-The new prescription of the small-scale magnetic field leads to contributions of the small-scale fluctuations to the full sky maps, which are not present in the JF12 model.
-They appear, because larger scales are allowed and do not average out as assumed in JF12, where too few large-scale fluctuations along the LOS are present.
-This is illustrated in Fig. \ref{fig:spec}, which shows the larger the maximum length scale of the random field $L_{\textrm{max}}$ is, the more power is present in the full sky map at larger angular scales (smaller $l$).
-We find a value of $L_{\textrm{max}} = 1~\textrm{kpc}$ (red line) to fit best to the observational data (horizontal line).
+First we adapt the amplitudes of the two small-scale magnetic field components of the JF12 model.
+The new prescription for the small-scale magnetic field leads to contributions of the small-scale fluctuations to the full sky maps, which are not present in the JF12 model.
+They appear because larger scales are allowed and these do not average out, because too few large-scale fluctuations along the LOS are present (see Fig. \ref{fig:rm_lc}).
+This is illustrated in Fig. \ref{fig:spec}, which shows that the larger the maximum length scale of the random field $L_{\textrm{max}}$, the more power is present in the full sky map at larger angular scales (smaller $l$).
+We calculate a mean quadratic deviation of the data points in the angular power spectrum plot: $\Delta^2 = \sum_l w_l (\log C_l - \log C_l^\mathrm{O12})^2 / n_{w}$.
+Thus the data are weighted by the inverse of the data point density on the x-axis: $w_l = \log(1+1/l)$.
+We find the minimum difference of observed and simulated power spectrum curve (and therefore minimum $\Delta^2$) for a value of $L_{c}$ = 220~pc (red data), which therefore best fits the observational data.

 We follow \cite{oppermann12} and compute the root mean square (RMS) profiles of the RM maps as a function of Galactic latitude $b$.
 As we show in Fig. \ref{fig:profile} an unscaled small-scale magnetic field leads to a dominant contribution of the random magnetic field and large-scale features of the RM map vanish (not shown).
-We set $f_i$ to 0.6 and $f_a$ to 0.3 and rescale the amplitude of the random magnetic field and obtain the best-fit to the observational maps and a RMS profile curve, which also fits best to the observational data.
+We set $f_i$ to 0.6 and $f_a$ to 0.3 to rescale the amplitude of the random magnetic field and obtain the best-fit to the observed maps, and a RMS profile curve which also fits better to the data.
+Although the latitude profile does not perfectly fit to observations, we at least improve it by rescaling but clearly find best fitting for all other observables.

+In Fig. \ref{fig:profiles_synchrotron} latitude profiles for total synchrotron and polarized synchrotron emission at 408 MHz and 22 GHz are shown for the observational data, the original formulation of the JF12 model and for our (un)scaled formulation.
+The profile curves show that the choice of $f_i$ and $f_a$ significantly improves the agreement for the latitude profiles, where we estimate the mean quadratic deviation $\Delta^2$ similarly to the description above.
+We find a significant improvement of $\Delta^2$: the value decreases (which means a better fit) from 5.80 to 0.60 for the total intensity profile at 408 MHz.
+The $\Delta^2$ for 22 GHz polarized emission decreases from 0.95 to 0.22.